 More than twenty years ago, when I began my research on the making of Australia’s Constitution, I became aware of several very important things: how little was understood about Australia’s constitutional history; how many myths and misunderstandings surrounded it; and how important it is to the understanding of Australian democracy in the present.
 One thing really stood out: few people realised that Australia was a pioneer of democracy and that its Constitution was, and remains, a state-of-the-art framework for democratic government.
 Among the Constitution’s greatest strengths is that it is not ideological.
 It does not attempt to impose “values” on Australians or dictate an approved national “identity”.
 It creates institutions of self-government that allow Australians to pass laws as they see fit, subject only to the structural principles of democracy, the separation of powers, and federalism.
 It allows people of very different political persuasions to govern cooperatively.
 It does not mandate either conservative or progressive politics, and nor does it favour any particular sector of Australian society.
 Ignorance about our constitutional system and the spreading of myths (whether to condemn or praise) about its character remain; they are a source of deep concern in Australian life today.
 I would strongly support an initiative of this nature, which I understand to be politically-neutral in its goal of increasing Australians’ knowledge of our democratic system and, without coercion, encouraging their participation in civic and political life, if they choose.

-Businesswoman, author, actor, poet and member of CEFA Board of Trustees
+Businesswoman, author, actor, poet and former member of CEFA Board of Trustees

 I am proud to have been involved with, and a supporter of, the Constitution Education Fund Australia (CEFA) for over a decade.
 CEFA's current proposal: "to establish a digital, educational Australian Constitution Centre (ACC) with an exhibit in the Museum of Australian Democracy at Old Parliament House (MoADOPH) and a digital online site that will include a virtual library with supporting resources", has enormous value to encourage, enrich and improve, the nation's general comprehension of how our current government evolved from the first brave, steps towards the freedom of the individual and the growth of democracy (Magna Carta, Bill of Rights etc) into that of the Constitutional Monarchy under which we live freely, today.
 Children especially need to be aware of what freedom means; what civics and citizenship means; how and why we are governed as we are; how and why we respect the rule of law, the English language, the rights of all Australians whatever our ancestry, and indeed, one another.
 Citizens can only make informed judgements when they understand what the Westminster System of Government provides for us.
 I believe it is not a coincidence that Australia has endured as a free, democratic nation.
 However there appears to be a current need for explanation and CEFA is competent, professional, ready and able to render this service to our country.